Ma Boy

-"Ma Boy" is the first single by South Korean girl group Sistar's sub-unit SISTAR19.
-It was released online as a digital single on May 3, 2011 through Starship Entertainment.
+"Ma Boy" is the first single by Sistar19, a sub-unit of South Korean girl group Sistar.
+It was released online as a digital single on May 3, 2011, through Starship Entertainment.
 The song was a commercial success, peaking at number 2 on the Gaon Digital Chart.
 The song has sold over 2,652,474 downloads as of 2011.

-Release
+Background and release

-On April 28, 2011, it was announced the creation of the sub-unit SISTAR19.
-The new group, which features Sistar's main vocalist Hyorin and rapper Bora, debuted on May 3.

-Sistar19 released the teaser for their single "Ma Boy" on April 28, 2011.
+On April 28, 2011, Starship Entertainment announced the creation of a Sistar sub-unit called Sistar19, which includes main vocalist Hyolyn and rapper Bora.
+The same day, Sistar19 released the music video teaser for their first single, "Ma Boy".

 The single was released on digital music sites on May 3, 2011.
-The official music video was unveiled on the same day.

-On May 12, 2011 Sistar19 released a rehearsal video for their track, "Ma Boy".

-The song was written and produced by Brave Brothers.

-A special version of "Ma Boy" was later included on Sistar's first full album So Cool which, in addition to the regular members of Sistar19, included vocals from the two other Sistar group members, Soyou and Dasom.

-The song was included in sub-unit's first single album, Gone Not Around Any Longer.
+Written by producer Brave Brothers, "Ma Boy" is a medium tempo neo soul song with lyrics that express the emotions of a girl in love.